qstackfield/vanta-capital-intelligence-os/README.md

   Handles billing, referral incentives, entitlement enforcement, and broker API integrations so followers can copy vaults seamlessly.

 - 📖 [Investor Landing Page](https://qstackfield.github.io/vanta-capital-intelligence-os/) for a high-level overview.
-- 💬 All design, roadmap, and Q&A are open → [Join the VANTA Discussions](../../discussions).
+- 💬 Design, Roadmap, and Q&A → [Join the VANTA Discussions](../../discussions).

 ---